dvreeze/quotes/README.md

-# Sample "quotes" Spring web application
+# Sample "quotes" Spring Boot web application

 ### About the code